-Since its inception in 2013, ACTKA has hosted a range of events - from masterclasses and workshops presented by visiting international pianists to student concerts by our local young musicians.
-The former have included workshops for teachers and students by Christopher Norton, masterclasses with Glen Riddle, Jovanni-Rey de Pedro, Edward and Stephanie Neeman, workshops on the Alexander Technique and the Taubman Approach and much more.
+Since its inception in 2013, ACTKA has hosted a range of events – from masterclasses and workshops presented by visiting international pianists to student concerts by our local young musicians.
+The former have included workshops for teachers and students with pedagogues such as Christopher Norton, Jeanell Carrigan, and Tim Topham.
+We have also hosted masterclasses with Glen Riddle, Jovanni-Rey de Pedro, Edward and Stephanie Neeman, as well as workshops on the Alexander Technique and the Taubman Approach and much more.

 The founding and subsequent committees comprise musicians from diverse backgrounds and specialisations to ensure that the association is representing the full range of keyboard activities in the ACT and surrounding regions.

 ACTKA is a major sponsor of the National Eisteddfod and regularly assists with the Eisteddfod’s keyboard curriculum.

 In 2016 ACTKA launched its own Piano Competition open to a wide age range and promoting both Australian and traditional repertoire.

 To promote, encourage and collaborate in the study, practice, performance, teaching, knowledge and composition of keyboard related music.